 In 2018, I received a PhD in English from the Graduate Center, City University of New York.
 I also have an M.A. in English from NYU and studied literature, mathematics, and computer science at the undergraduate level.
 Before starting my PhD, I worked for five years in database programming and data visualization.

 If you want to get a sense of what my digital work is like, a good place to start is the Distance Machine.
 The Distance Machine is a web-based program (which you can try in your browser right now) that identifies words in historical texts that were uncommon at particular points in time.
+The idea is to find the opposite of archaisms—words that seem ordinary to us now, but that had not yet become common at the time when a text was written.
 I published an article about the project in American Literature; the source code is on GitHub.